 Older kids are generally better at dealing with long-haul flights, especially if they understand there’s going to be a vacation at the end of it.
 However, you do still need to be prepared and well organized if you want them to behave.
-Pack lots of snacks (which you’ll have to buy at the airport once you’ve been through security), entertainment options, books, puzzles and toys to keep them from getting bored, and encourage them to get up and stretch their legs if they feel restless.
+Pack lots of snacks (which you’ll have to buy at the airport once you’ve been through security), entertainment options, a few board books, puzzles and toys to keep them from getting bored, and encourage them to get up and stretch their legs if they feel restless.

 Toddlers and preschoolers get cranky and overtired easily, so it’s best to try and keep to their regular sleep schedule as best as you can, despite the difference in time zones.
 When you land, try to keep them awake until it’s dark to help keep jetlag at bay.